By Rabbi Amichai Cohen

 How can we be expected to have control over and bring harmony to these two opposing forces?

-The answer lies in what the Friedeker Rebbe called the intellectual soul and Kabbalah calls the witness.
+The answer lies in what the Friedeker Rebbe called the intellectual soul and what Kabbalah calls the witness.

 To put things in perspective, the intellectual soul is akin to the power of choice.
 In his monumental book “Man’s Search For Meaning,” Victor Frankl assessed that what differentiated people’s experience in the holocaust was their ability to choose between seeing the cup half empty or half full.